Posted on June 18, 2017

 Even the decreased brain dopamine (The "happy neurotransmitter") levels, postulated to be responsible for anxiety and irritability of PMS, may be exacerbated by magnesium deficiency.

 Moreover, it acts as an enzyme cofactor in many reactions in the body, either alone or with other cofactors like vitamin B6, zinc, niacin and vitamin C. Cofactors act with enzymes to accelerate the chemical reactions in the body.
 Magnesium also helps maintain electrolyte balance and the action of calcium at the cellular level, thus directly or indirectly contributing to the prevention of PMS symptoms.

-Though further studies are indicated, studies this far have found that magnesium therapy for PMS, given alone or in combination with vitamin B6, is beneficial particularly for fluid retention and mood changes.
+Though further studies are indicated, studies thus far have found that magnesium therapy for PMS, given alone or in combination with vitamin B6, is beneficial particularly for fluid retention and mood changes.
 The supplementation has to be given for at least three months for an effect to be seen.
 Oral magnesium therapy is generally considered safe at doses up to 483 mg/d in healthy adults but should be avoided among those with serious heart and kidney disease.

 An alternative and effective method of perhaps attaining recommended magnesium intakes might be through topical application.
 This would potentially avoid the adverse effects associated with systemic administration, via the oral route.
-Current formulations include magnesium oils, trans-dermal creams, and sprays, from which the magnesium may be absorbed across the skin and into the systemic circulation.
-Metals in their ionic form are known to be able to cross the skin more effectively than the organic molecules, and are the preferred form in topical preparations.
+Current formulations include magnesium oils, transdermal creams, and sprays, from which the magnesium may be absorbed across the skin and into the systemic circulation.
+Metals in their ionic form are known to be able to cross the skin more effectively than the organic molecules and are the preferred form in topical preparations.